 Welcome!

 The physical print, not the digital image, is the final expression of my work.
 The size, aspect ratio and paper used for the print determine how the image appears to the beholder as an autonomous, physical object endowed with an agency of its own.
 A print is a way of giving back to the world something initially offered by it.
 This also applies to black and white photographs, where the print translates form, texture and luminosities into tactile and tonal qualities that take on a reality of their own.
 For this reason, I print all my images myself on high-quality paper.
-The images displayed on this website are considerably down-sized compared with the original images.

 Exhibitions